rattery/tryhackme-diegorat/overthewire/bandit/level01.md

 # Level 1

 The goal is to find a file called `readme` in the home directory to get the password for Level 2.

-Then to see the files in the directory I am in, I type:
+Since we need to find a file, we will use the `ls` command to list all non-hidden files in a directory:

 `ls`

-Finally, to see the contents of the file `readme`, I type:
+Finally, the command to view the contents of the `readme` file would be:

 `cat readme`